harness/developer-hub/kb/continuous-delivery/articles/servicenow-api-permission.md

 title: ServiceNow create, update, and approval API permissions
 ---

 This KB discusses the permissions required for ServiceNow create, update, and approval steps.
+Make sure that you've the permissions required for the `ticket` and `getMetadata` APIs apart from the permissions mentioned in the following sections.

 ## Create ServiceNow tickets